sapienzaapps/seismocloud-sensor-nodemcu/README.md

-# NOT READY FOR PRODUCTION USE
+# BETA: NOT READY FOR PRODUCTION

 # Arduino/Genuino sketch